snodeplannen/cursor-rules/README.md

 As Huntley explains:
 > "When you use '/specs' method with the 'stdlib' method in conjunction with a programming language that provides compiler soundness (driven by good types) and compiler errors, the results are incredible.
 You can drive hands-free output of N factor (entire weeks' worth) of co-workers in hours."

-## Future Enhancements

-### Automatic README Updates

-A promising enhancement being added to this system is a rule that automatically checks and updates the project's README file:
-- After successful unit testing
-- Before commits
-- When significant changes are made to the codebase

-This ensures documentation stays in sync with implementation, providing:
-- Up-to-date project information
-- Current installation instructions
-- Latest feature descriptions
-- Accurate API documentation

-This feature reduces the manual overhead of maintaining documentation while ensuring it accurately reflects the current state of the project.

 ## Something Missing?